Objects That Mark a New Chapter During Life Transitions

 When Objects Begin to Carry Change

 Some transitions don’t announce themselves clearly.
-Daily routines continue, but your internal sense of where you are no longer matches the space around you.
-Nothing feels dramatic enough to explain, yet something is different.
+Daily routines continue, yet your internal sense of where you are no longer quite matches the space around you.
+Nothing dramatic has happened, but something has shifted.

-This idea sits within a broader understanding of interior design for life transitions, explored in Designing for Life Transitions: How Objects Help Us Cross Thresholds.
-Rather than focusing on how people move through change, it considers how objects remain present while that change unfolds, and why patience often matters more than decisive action.
+This perspective sits within a broader understanding of interior design for life transitions, explored in Designing for Life Transitions: How Objects Help Us Cross Thresholds.
+Rather than focusing on how people actively move through change, it considers how objects remain steady while that change unfolds, and why patience often matters more than decisive action.

 Why Certain Objects Carry Emotional Weight